 Shaker cabinets are one of the most popular choices for cabinet styles.
-They are sleek and clean looking, while maintaining just enough detail to avoid being labeled plain.
+They are sleek and clean looking while maintaining just enough detail to avoid being labeled plain.
 They can work in pretty much any design style, and lucky for us, they are one of the easiest to build.
 But, not everyone knows exactly how to build a shaker door.
 So, in this post “How to Build Shaker Doors” we will focus on instructions for constructing basic shaker doors.

 How To Build Shaker Doors…

-Before we get started on the instructions, you will need to be familiar safety gear (educate yourself if you don’t know what that includes) and with the parts of a door, of which there are three.
+Before we get started on the instructions, you will need to be familiar with safety gear (educate yourself if you don’t know what that includes) and with the parts of a door, of which there are three.
 1) The panel – obviously this is the center of the door.
-2) Rails – these are the boards that run horizontal across the bottom and the top of the doors.
+2) Rails – these are the boards that run horizontally across the bottom and the top of the doors.
 3) Stiles – these are the boards that run vertically across the sides of the doors.
 (FYI – You can click on any image to enlarge it)

 Materials Required for Shaker Doors…

-While there are several ways that a door can be constructed, this method is a widely used and an acceptable way to build quality shaker doors.
+While there are several ways that a door can be constructed, this method is widely used and is an acceptable way to build quality shaker doors.
 It can be done using a dado blade, but for the purpose of the beginners, I am demonstrating just using a basic blade.
 If you need instructions for building cabinet boxes, they can be found here.

 To construct shaker doors, you will need